 At the resort community of Whistler, follow the signs to village parking at the base of Whistler and Blackcomb Mountains.
 Park in the day lots, or in the area authorized for overnight parking in lot 4 if staying overnight in Singing Pass.
 The new trailhead is located adjacent to the bus loop and passenger drop-off area.

 There are no garbage facilities so always pack out what you pack in!

 Camping is permitted at the northwest end of Russet Lake.
-There is a small hut there with pit toilet facilities.
+There is a small, basic hut which can sleep 6 people.
+Be prepared to camp in outdoor conditions if the hut is full.
+A year-round pit toilet is located near the hut.
 No other amenities are provided.